Limerick City and County Council is responsible for dealing with derelict sites.

 In some cases a compulsory purchase may be pursued.

 Under the Derelict Sites Act, 1990 it is an offence to:

 - Remove, damage or deface a notice posted by the local authority regarding a derelict site.

 - Fail to carry out the measures required by the local authority to prevent a property from being classed as derelict within an allotted time.

 - Fail to notify the local authority of the transfer of land or interest in land (other than by will or on an intestacy) from one person to another.
 Both parties must notify the local authority in writing within four weeks of the transfer.

 - Fail to notify the local authority of the transfer of land or interest in land by will or on an intestacy.
 The new owner must notify the local authority in writing within six months and the representative of the person under whose will or upon whose intestacy the transfer occurred must notify the local authority in writing within two months.

 - Prevent an authorised person from entering or carrying out authorised business on the derelict site.
 The owner can make statutory submissions or responses regarding the notices they receive.
 However you are advised to contact the Department directly to discuss issues as they arise and reach a solution.

-If you wish to speak to somebody about a derelict site in your area please contact the Urban and Village Renewal Department.
+If you wish to speak to somebody about a derelict site in your area please contact Property & Community Facilities.